BobbyDrawz/melody-source/README.md

 |__|_|  /\___  >____/\____/\____ |/ ____|\___  >___|  /\___  /|__|___|  /\___  >
       \/     \/                 \/\/         \/     \//_____/         \/     \/

-                        just be havin fun the way you do
+                    just have fun the way you want to
 ```